dotbillu/Slyme/README.md

 ## About Slyme

-**Slyme** (Internal Code: *EcoSphere*) is a hyperlocal social platform designed to gamify community action and environmental impact.
+**Slyme**  is a hyperlocal social platform designed to gamify community action and environmental impact.
 By leveraging a real-time geospatial engine, it visualizes local activity to connect users with their immediate surroundings.

 Whether it is coordinating an environmental drive, joining a location-based chat room, or picking up a local task for cash, Slyme bridges the gap between digital intent and real-world impact.